 How to Play Scales in Eb Tuning

-Once again, you’re in luck – every scale that you have learned in the past in standard tuning is also transferrable to Eb tuning.
-In any case, it is still important to understand where the notes are really located on the fretboard.
+Once again, you’re in luck – every scale you’ve learned in the past in standard tuning is transferrable to Eb tuning.
+In any case, it’s still important to understand where the notes are really located on the fretboard.

-Here are the diagrams of some of the most commonly used scales in music, in the key of Eb, since it is a key that many guitarists choose to use with this tuning.
+Here are the diagrams of some of the most commonly used scales in music, in the key of Eb, since it’s a key many guitarists use with this tuning.

 Eb Major Scale

-The Major scale is undoubtedly one of the most important scales in music, and it is the foundation of many more theoretical concepts.
+The Major scale is undoubtedly one of the most important scales in music, providing the foundation for many more theoretical concepts.

 It can be described by its formula: 1, 2, 3, 4, 5, 6, 7.

 In the key of Eb Major, we have the following set of notes:

 Here is a fretboard diagram representing the location of every note that belongs to the Eb Major scale: